 The idea of finally getting there, with my entire family, was very exciting.

 When mentioning the trip before we left, I discovered that many people knew of the road.
 I was surprised to find, however, that there were an amazing variety of opinions about it.
 Everyone saw the road a little differently.
-(Upon reflection I have come to believe that how you view the road could act as a litmus test of your personality.)
+(Upon reflection I have come to believe that how you view the road could act as a litmus test of your personalty.)

 Some called the road to paradise "hellish" and claimed it wasn't paved.
 (Though it wasn't at one time, this road--hacked out by hand with a pick and shovel in 1927--is now well- maintained.
 In fact, we ran into several traffic jams caused by maintenance crews removing fast-growing tropical underbrush.
 This upkeep is a mixed blessing.
 Removing the underbrush cuts down the problem of cars slipping on rotting tropical fruit, but it also made it impossible for us to find any of the free-for-the-picking wild guava we remembered, and longed for, from our first trip.)